nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Contact Us
-For enquiries or feedback, feel free to let us know at [guestbook.enquiries@gmail.com](mailto:guestbook.enquiries@gmail.com), and we will get back to you within 3 working days!
+For enquiries or feedback, feel free to let us know at [guestbook.enquiries@gmail.com](mailto:guestbook.enquiries@gmail.com), and we will get back to you as soon as possible!

 [Return to Table of Contents](#table-of-contents)